-FIRST HAWAIIAN, INC. Proxy for Annual Meeting of Stockholders on April 20, 2022 Solicited on Behalf of the Board of Directors
+Proxy for Annual Meeting of Stockholders on April 26, 2023 Solicited on Behalf of the Board of Directors

-The undersigned hereby appoints W. Allen Doane, Faye W. Kurren and Allen B. Uyeda, and each of them, with full power of substitution and power to act alone, as proxies to vote all the shares of Common Stock which the undersigned would be entitled to vote if personally present and acting at the Annual Meeting of Stockholders of First Hawaiian, Inc., to be held on April 20, 2022 at 8:00 a.m. local time virtually at https://web.lumiagm.com/224987645 (password: fh2022), and at any adjournments or postponements thereof, as follows:
+The undersigned hereby appoints Faye W. Kurren, Allen B. Uyeda and C. Scott Wo, and each of them, with full power of substitution and power to act alone, as proxies to vote all the shares of Common Stock which the undersigned would be entitled to vote if personally present and acting at the Annual Meeting of Stockholders of First Hawaiian, Inc., to be held on April 26, 2023 at 8:00 a.m. local time virtually at https://web.lumiagm.com/224987645 (password: fh2023), and at any adjournments or postponements thereof, and hereby revokes all previous proxies for said meeting, as follows: